 Students may receive up to $500 in Professional Development Award funds per academic year.
 Funds will be disbursed via check or direct deposit.

-This is a reimbursement award only; advance payments are not available.
+This is a student reimbursement award only; advance payments are not available.
 Students must provide documentation showing that they directly provided payment.
 Payments made on behalf of the student with an OSU Purchasing/Department card are not acceptable.
 Students may apply for the award prior to purchasing their PD opportunity, however, if selected for an award, all awardees will be required to submit proof of purchase before reimbursement funds will be issued.

 - The student must be participating in a professional development opportunity that complements their current degree program and supports their professional and career objectives.
 The Graduate School will not consider requests for professional development opportunities that are part of, or required for, degree completion, or requests required for employment as a GTA or GRA.
 Similarly, the Graduate School will not consider requests for funding that is typically covered by the academic program.